interbit/interbit/docs/gitbook/reference/interbit/README.md

 #### Options

-The main functions available in Interbit all accept a uniform `options` object that correspond to the CLI options used in the [`interbit-cli`](../interbit-cli/README.md) package.
+The main functions available in `interbit` all accept a uniform `options` object that correspond to the CLI options used in the [`interbit-cli`](../interbit-cli/README.md) package.

 Some options are not supported in every script and will be ignored.
 See the specific script/cli reference for supported options